c64cryptoboy/ChiptuneSAK/docs/examples.rst

 Lilypond Measures to PNG
 ++++++++++++++++++++++++

-In this example a MIDI song is read, and a snippet of measures is converted to a PNG image
+In this example a MIDI song is read, and a snippet of measures is converted to a PNG image.

 Often, you'd like to turn a small clip from a song into an image to use as an illustration for a document.
 In this case, you may not want the entire piece exported as a pdf file, but just the clip.